 - i) In the case of situation described in 1.25.2 (less than 3 laps completed) above: - a) All riders may start, including riders who may not have completed the sighting or warm up lap for the original start. - b) Motorcycles may be repaired or changed.
-Refuelling is permitted. - For Moto2 and Moto3, the number of laps will be two-thirds of the original race distance rounded down to the nearest whole number of laps. - For MotoGP, the number of laps will be 1 lap less than the original race distance. - d) The grid positions will be as for the original race. - ii) In the case of situation described in 1.25.3 ie. 3 laps or more and less than two-thirds completed (Moto2, Moto3), or 3 laps or more and less than three-quarters completed (MotoGP): - a) Only riders who are classified as finishers in the first race may restart.
-To be eligible to re-start the rider must enter pit lane, riding or pushing their motorcycle, within 5 minutes after the red flag was displayed in the interrupted race. - b) Motorcycles may be repaired or changed.
-Refuelling is permitted.
+Refuelling is permitted. - c) For Moto2 and Moto3, the number of laps will be two-thirds of the original race distance rounded down to the nearest whole number of laps. - For MotoGP, the number of laps will be 1 lap less than the original race distance. - d) The grid positions will be as for the original race.

-- c) For Moto2 and Moto3, the number of laps of the second race will be the number of laps required to complete two-thirds of the original race distance rounded down to the nearest whole number of laps with a minimum of 5 laps. - For MotoGP, the number of laps of the second race will be the number of laps required to complete the original race distance with a minimum of 5 laps. - d) The grid position will be based on the finishing order of the first race. - e) The final race classification will be established according to the position and the consolidated number of laps of each rider at the time he crossed the finish line at the end of the last part of the race.
-Provisions of Art.
-1.24.4 will apply.
+- ii) In the case of situation described in 1.25.3 ie. 3 laps or more and less than two-thirds completed (Moto2, Moto3), or 3 laps or more and less than three-quarters completed (MotoGP): - a) Only riders who are classified as finishers in the first race, as per Art.
+1.25, may re-start. - b) Motorcycles may be repaired or changed.
+Refuelling is permitted. - c) For Moto2 and Moto3, the number of laps of the second race will be the number of laps required to complete two-thirds of the original race distance rounded down to the nearest whole number of laps with a minimum of 5 laps. - For MotoGP, the number of laps of the second race will be the number of laps required to complete the original race distance with a minimum of 5 laps. - d) The grid position will be based on the finishing order of the first race.